 If you just send a copy and pasted message to the influencers you are approaching without a personal touch, you might as well send the email straight to your trash can. #RealTalk

-- How to get from idea to influencer collaboration
+- The 5 simple steps to get you from idea to collaboration

-- 5 rookie mistakes to avoid when working with influencers
+- 5 easy mistakes to avoid when collaborating with an influencer